DnSClub/Library-Challenge-2024/kotlin_networking_library/README.md

 ## Coroutines

-Furthermore, if you plan to use coroutines please add the following line to your __build.gradle.kts__ file:
+Furthermore, if you plan to use coroutines, it is recommended to use __Gradle__.
+Please add the following line to your __build.gradle.kts__ file:
 `implementation("org.jetbrains.kotlinx:kotlinx-coroutines-core:[VERSION]")`
 This code has been tested with version `1.9.0-RC`.
 You can find more on this <a href="https://github.com/Kotlin/kotlinx.coroutines#using-in-your-projects">here</a>.